liflab/beepbeep-3-book/markdown/basic/README.md

 However, a new line is only printed every five seconds.
 This can be explained as follows: when a call to `pull` is made on `add`'s `Pullable` object, the processor checks whether a complete front can be consumed.
 It asks both `source1` and `source2` for a new event; `source2` responds immediately, but `source1` takes five seconds before producing an event.
 In the meantime, `add` can do nothing but wait.
 The whole process repeats itself upon every subsequent call to `pull`.
 Note that `add` only asks for *one* new event at a time from each source; that is, it does not keep pulling on `source2` while it waits for an answer from `source1`.

 Synchronous processing is a strong assumption; many other stream processing engines allow events to be processed asynchronously, meaning that the output of a query may depend on what input stream produced an event first.
 One can easily imagine situations where synchronous processing is not appropriate.
 However, in use cases where it is suitable, assuming synchronous processing greatly simplifies the definition and implementation of processors.
 The output result is no longer sensitive to the order in which events arrive at each input, or to the time it takes for an upstream processor to compute an output (the order of arrival of events from the same input trace, obviously, is preserved).
 Since the timing of arrival of events is irrelevant to the result of a computation, this means that one can perform a "pen and paper" calculation of a chain of processors, and arrive at the same output as the real one, given knowledge of the contents of each input stream.

-We shall discuss synchronous processing in more detail in a later chapter.

 ## When Types do not Match